-The Department issued findings in technical comment letters on September 20, 2019 and March 1, 2019 which subsequently resulted in revisions to the report on October 19, 2018, January 31, 2019, and March 29, 2019.
+The Department issued findings on this report in technical comment letters on September 20, 2019 and March 1, 2019 which subsequently resulted in revisions to the report on October 19, 2018, January 31, 2019, and March 29, 2019.
 The Department's findings included concurrence that there are no Outstanding National Resource Waters or National Marine Sanctuaries within the Study Area; there are no active surface water intakes used for drinking water in New Jersey in the vicinity of the CSO outfalls; and there are no operational shellfish beds in the vicinity of the CSO outfalls at this time.

-In addition, regarding waters with threatened or endangered species and their habitat, the Department incorporated the following CSO outfalls as discharging to Sensitive Areas based on potential habitat for Atlantic sturgeon and Shortnose sturgeon:
+Regarding waters with threatened or endangered species and their habitat, the Department incorporated the following CSO outfalls as discharging to Sensitive Areas based on potential habitat for Atlantic Sturgeon and Shortnose Sturgeon: